PerNilsson360/jstr/README.md

 "!=".
 On primitive values they work pretty much as expected.
 There are some conversions between types that needs to be considered [2].
 If at least one value is of node set type, these operators are similar to existential quantification in logic.
-This means that it can be used as universial quantification using a well known conversion shown below.
+This means that it can be used as universal quantification using a well known conversion shown below.

 Assume X is a set of numbers and we want to assert that all these values are